ascholerChemeketa/cs160Reader/_sources/LogicCircuits/NotAndXORGate.rst

 .. pseudo_h3:: XOR Gates
     :class: underlined

-The exclusive or gate, known as **XOR** (or sometimes **EOR**) describes a gate that only outputs a 1 only if one input is on and the other off.
-It is the rule we can use to determine if the result of a multiplication is positive or negative.
-If we think of the inputs as "is the first number negative?" and "is the second number negative?" and the output as "the result is negative", we can see that the truth table below gives us the correct answer for each of the four possible situations.
-The only way to get a negative product is to have exactly one negative input (01 or 10), if both inputs are negative (11), the result is positive:
+The exclusive or gate, known as **XOR** describes a gate that only outputs a 1 only if one of the inputs is 1 and the other is 0.
+In other words, we can have either input on, but not both on.

 .. rst-class:: truth-table